Single strandings,

 Islands Humpback Whale National Marine Sanctuary.

-tests are part of a project to develop a new long-range sonar system to
+The tests are part of a project to develop a new long-range sonar system

-groups, including Greenpeace and the Animal Welfare Institute, have
+Environmental groups, including Greenpeace and the Animal Welfare

-described the noise as "a thousand times louder than a 747 jet
+Institute, have described the noise as "a thousand times louder than a 747

 habitat.

-really have no idea how this is going to effect the whales, let alone
+"They really have no idea how this is going to effect the whales, let

 looking for a pain threshold."

-scientists acknowledge that LFA will use sounds of up to 215 decibels to
+Navy scientists acknowledge that LFA will use sounds of up to 215 decibels

-see how loud a sound must be before it causes a "behavioral
+to see how loud a sound must be before it causes a "behavioral change" in

 avoid disturbing marine life in future by obtaining data on what exactly